facebook

 For children under the age of ten, the Step-by-Step curriculum aims at providing the creative experience of learning art-making, a specially designed program to stimulate the students' creativity and capacity to explore their own artistic originality as well as understand their cultural background.
 Various materials and media will be introduced in structured art activities.

-AAAC Art School Faculty: Chi Lee (School Administrator & Art Teacher), Angiola Churchill, Curriculum Consultant (Education Professor Emeritus NYU), Robert Lee (Director & Curator), Ling-Yi Chien (Curriculum Consultant; Teachers College, Columbia University)
+AAAC Art School Faculty: Chi Lee (School Administrator), Angiola Churchill, Curriculum Consultant (Education Professor Emeritus NYU), Robert Lee (Director & Curator), Ling-Yi Chien (Curriculum Consultant; Teachers College, Columbia University)

 TAI CHI CLASSES WITH ELEANOR YUNG